CLASSIFICATION NO. 796

 Under general supervision, to assist in the inspection, monitoring and process control of a wastewater treatment plant; to clean and maintain wastewater plant facilities; to learn to participate as a member of a self directed work team overseeing plant operations; and to do other work as required.

 Water Environment Services manages and operates the County's utility service districts, including sewerage facilities, collection systems, pumping stations, treatment plants and surface water management.
 The Department also administers street lighting services to unincorporated areas of the County.

-The Wastewater Plant Operator 1 assists in monitoring plant operations and performs general building and grounds maintenance at a wastewater treatment plant.
-Incumbents also participate in work planning, training, problem solving, budgeting and personnel issues as part of a self directed work team.
+The Wastewater Plant Operator 1 assists in monitoring plant operations and performs general building maintenance at a wastewater treatment plant.
+Incumbents also participate in work planning, training, and problem solving as part of a self directed work team.